Nicholas-Simafranca/Super_Learner_Wild_Fire/README.md

 # Modeling wildland fire burn severity in California using a spatial super learner approach

 We develop a novel machine learning model to predict post-fire burn severity using pre-fire remotely sensed data.
 Hydrological, ecological, and topographical variables collected from four regions of California — the site of the Kincade fire (2019), the CZU Lightning Complex fire (2020), the Windy fire (2021), and the KNP Fire (2021) — are used as predictors of a burn severity response variable.
 We first analyze the four fires separately to obtain within-fire predictions.
-We also combined data from all four fires to form within-fire predictions.
+We also combine data from all four fires to form within-fire predictions.

 ## Folder Structure